jesstytam/specieshindex/README.md

 # specieshindex

-`specieshindex` is a package that aims to guage scientific influence mainly using the h-index.
+`specieshindex` is a package that aims to guage scientific influence of different species mainly using the h-index.

 ## Installation